Market Abuse

 The Bottom Line

 Market abuse represents the "dark side" of finance—actions that rig the game in favor of a few at the expense of the many.
 Whether it takes the form of trading on secret information (insider trading) or using algorithms to create fake supply and demand (manipulation), these practices destroy the trust essential for liquid, efficient markets.
 Regulators globally have adopted a zero-tolerance approach, armed with advanced surveillance tools that can detect abusive patterns years after they occur.
 For the average investor, understanding market abuse is key to avoiding scams like pump-and-dumps.
 For the professional, strict adherence to compliance rules is the only way to ensure a long career.
-The integrity of the market relies on the belief that it is a fair playing field; market abuse laws exist to protect that reality.
+The integrity of the market relies on the belief that it is a fair playing field; market abuse laws exist to protect that reality and ensure that capital continues to flow to those who truly create value rather than those who simply manipulate the system.

 More in Market Oversight